pivotal/docs-tap/getting-started/generate-first-app.hbs.md

 - Tanzu Application Platform GUI

 Choose one of the following tabs for instructions about how to generate and deploy applications using the selected interface.

->**Note** If you have already generated a project and want to skip this step,
->you can go to [Deploying your application with Tanzu Application
+If you have already generated a project and want to skip this step, you can go to [Deploying your application with Tanzu Application Platform](deploy-first-app.hbs.md).
->Platform](deploy-first-app.hbs.md).

 <a id="app-acc-extension-vscode"></a>VS Code
 : ### <a id="vscode"></a> What you will do